zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 <!-- Enums are usually used when there is a set of predetermined values that are not expected to change in the future.
 Usually enums are used for much tighter unchanging values (for example weekdays, months, directions) but since they offer us a great way to validate our incoming values we might as well use them in our case.  -->
-Enums are usually used when there is a set of predetermined values which are not expected to change in the future.
-Usually enums are used for much tighter unchanging values (for example weekdays, months, directions) but since they offer us a great way to validate our incoming values we might as well use them in our case.
+Enums are usually used when there is a set of predetermined values that are not expected to change in the future.
+Usually, enums are used for much tighter unchanging values (for example, weekdays, months, directions), but since they offer us a great way to validate our incoming values, we might as well use them in our case.

 We still need to give the same treatment to <i>visibility</i>.
 The enum looks following